ThinkSound: Chain-of-Thought Reasoning in Multimodal Large Language Models for Audio Generation and Editing: AudioCoT Dataset for CoT-Guided Generation and Editing

 \subsection{Multimodal Data Sources}

 The AudioCoT dataset comprises both video-audio and audio-text pairs.
 For video-audio data, we utilize VGGSound~\citep{chen2020vgg} and a curated, non-speech subset of AudioSet~\citep{gemmeke2017audio} to ensure broad coverage of real-world audiovisual events.
 For audio-text data, we aggregate pairs from AudioSet-SL~\citep{hershey2021benefit}, Freesound~\citep{fonseca2017freesound}, AudioCaps~\citep{kim2019audiocaps}, and BBC Sound Effects~\footnote{https://sound-effects.bbcrewind.co.uk/}, resulting in a diverse and representative corpus for training multimodal models.
-Further details on data processing and statistics are provided in the Supplementary Materials's Section A.1.
+Further details on data processing and statistics are provided in the Appendix~\ref{A.1}.